dylan-lang/opendylan/documentation/intro-dylan/source/conditions.rst

 8. ``element(*people*, "Toby")``
 9. ``find-person-or-pet("Toby")``

-Here you can see the each failure signals a new condition, but the program never backs out of a function call; it just keeps going, leaving the history of conditions for you to examine.
+Here you can see that each failure signals a new condition, but the program never backs out of a function call; it just keeps going, leaving the history of conditions for you to examine.